 2. Add something soft to the wall

 While I usually only suggest this method for budget soundproofing options, it’s actually quite useful when you’re trying to soundproof a plasterboard wall like this.
-When I say something soft, I mean something like curtains or drapes, or fabric wall hangings.
+When I say something softly, I mean something like curtains or drapes, or fabric wall hangings.

 The intention here isn’t really to add mass to the wall, although it does help with that.
 Instead, using something like curtains breaks up the flat, solid surface of the plasterboard wall, which makes it harder for sound waves to reflect off the surface.

-This is basically adds sound attenuation to the wall.
+This basically adds sound attenuation to the wall.
 All this means is that the sound waves are absorbed by the soft surface and so are prevented from reflecting.
 More than anything, this also means that fewer sound waves will transmit through the wall.

 Technically, this counts as acoustic treatment instead of soundproofing, and this is the sort of thing you do to improve sound quality within a space.
 However, it also indirectly improves soundproofing because fewer sound waves means lower volume, and a smaller problem overall.

 For this, all I’d do is fix a curtain rail to the stud wall, obviously being careful to attach it to the studs so that it can hold the weight of the curtains.
 Use as many curtain rails as it takes to cover the stud wall, and you can hang curtains on as many walls as you want.